barkrrr/gay-heaven/README.md

 ## Game states

 - Splash screen
-  Title
+    - Title
-  Play button
+    - Play button (transition to game screen)

 - Game screen
-  Canvas
+    - Canvas
+    - Transition: if you win or lose you go to the Game over screen

 - Game Over Screen
+    - with dom manipulation i wil dynamicaly change the innerText of the message
-  Play again button
+    - Play again button (transiton to game screen)
-  Go to start screen button
+    - Go to start screen button (transition to the splash screen)

-## Game
+## Tasks

 - Create screen
 - Create player